denyspoltorak/metapatterns-website/metapatterns/content/part-6--analytics/real-world-inspirations-for-architectural-patterns.md

 +++
 weight = 4
-title = "Real-world inspirations for architectural patterns" description = Styles and patterns of software architecture have real-world inspirations and parallels.
-Learning about them may help us to invent new patterns when needed.
+title = "Real-world inspirations for architectural patterns" description = "Styles and patterns of software architecture have real-world inspirations and parallels.
+Learning about them may help us to invent new patterns when needed."
 +++

 # Real\-world inspirations for architectural patterns